DataFire/Integrations/integrations/generated/zuora/README.md

   * items `array`: Container for items.
     * items [DebitMemoItemFromInvoiceItemType](#debitmemoitemfrominvoiceitemtype)
   * reasonCode `string`: A code identifying the reason for the transaction.
 The value must be an existing reason code or empty.
 If you do not specify a value, Zuora uses the default reason code.
+  * taxAutoCalculation `boolean`: Whether to automatically calculate taxes in the debit memo.

 ### DebitMemoItemFromInvoiceItemType
 * items `object`